 The back of the camera’s no treat either.
 Rest your thumb in even the vaguest vicinity of a natural position and one of two things will happen; poke your eyeball, or cover the viewfinder.
 There is no other result.
 Twist your thumb downward and you’ll be picking your nose.
 Cinch it up tight against the pathetic excuse for a thumbrest and we’re back to turning our poor hand into a gnarled monkey’s paw, minus the wishes.

 To properly hold this camera it becomes necessary to hold it as one holds a cheeseburger, or suffer a hand more twisted and useless than that of Albus Dumbledore after he’d foolishly slid Tom Riddle’s Horcrux ring over his knuckles.
-And those two things are actually the same.

-By the way, did you see that?
+See?
 I did it.
 A Harry Potter reference.

 The flash control is a sequential single button – press it to cycle through the flash modes.
 The problem is found in its physical form.
 It’s absolutely tiny, obscenely pointy, requires far too much pressure, and offers no feedback, no click.
 It’s the kind of button a sponge manufacturer might make.